 But the gun shot a second time, signaling a false start.
 My cheeks burned as I turned back toward Burns.
 At least I hadn't been the one to false start.
 Though, tripping on my own feet wasn't much of a consolation.
 On the infield, I heard Tony burst out in laughter at my ungraceful start, not helping the situation in the least.

 "Terrible, Conti!
-That was pathetic," Coach Burns scolded as he watched me settle back down in the blocks.
+That was pathetic.
+What the hell was that?"
+Coach Burns scolded as I settled back down in the blocks.

 The distractions were pushed to the back of my mind as I pressed my fingers into the track once more.
 As soon as the gun fired, I pushed off from the blocks with far more grace than my first attempt.
-Pushing forward, I knew I had to run as hard as I could for at least 300 meters and then sprint the remaining 100.
+Pushing forward, I knew I had to run hard for the first 300 meters and then sprint the remaining 100.

 Already, I passed the runner in lane three, inching closer to the curve.
 The smell of freshly cut grass was strong and I inhaled deeply.
 This sense of freedom was something I would never get tired of.
 Running, pushing myself to the fullest…it was freedom.
 The wind tugged at my body and I was pulled along with it, rivaling it in speed.

-When I was running, my father and mother's expectations were nonexistent, as well as their disappointments.
-Everything faded out and I dimly realized I had finally evened out with the remaining runners.
-We were inching closer to the last 100 and then I could really let myself loose.
-And as soon as my spikes slapped the 100 mark, I increased my speed and shot ahead of the runners.
+When I was running, the expectations placed on me were nonexistent.
+Everything faded and I dimly realized I had finally evened out with the remaining runners.
+We were inching closer to the last 100 and then I could really let loose.
+And as soon as my spikes slapped the 100 mark, I increased my speed and shot ahead.

-The thick white line seemed to pull me forward and I picked up my pace in response.
+The thick white line pulled me forward and I picked up my pace.
 I didn't look back at the other runners, but I knew they were more than a few paces away from me.

 As soon as I crossed the line, my senses came rushing back to me.
 The other runners thundered past me as I slowed to a jog in attempt to slow my racing pulse.

 "Damn it, Conti!"
 My coach prowled over with a stopwatch clutched tightly in his fist.
 "You broke it!
-48.2!"
+47.3!"
 I grinned, too high on adrenaline to do anything else.
-He patted me on the back again, a pleased smile on his face.
+He patted me on the back with an enormous grin.
 "I'm proud of you, son."

 Fuck, I was pathetic.

-Before I could make my way over to the infield where Tony stood, I suddenly remembered the presence of Nick and Romano.
+Before I could make my way over to the infield with Tony, I suddenly remembered the presence of Nick and Romano.
 Frankly, I really didn't want to go over there.
-I had nothing to say to either of them, but I guess my manners outweighed my reluctance.
+I had nothing to say to either of them, but my manners outweighed my reluctance.
 Nick caught my eyes, waving me over and I found myself unable to pretend I hadn't seen him.

 Giving a sharp nod, I made a quick stop next to my bag to pull on my loose drawstring pants.
 If there was one thing I wanted to avoid, it was wearing these damn shorts longer than I had to.

-But those late-night celebrations had been…distant…almost nonexistent for two years.
+But those late-night celebrations had been…distant…almost nonexistent for the past two years.

-"Sorry, I…" Nick faltered, his eyes dark.
-He cleared his throat.
+"Sorry, I…" Nick faltered and he cleared his throat.
 "Everything is fine."
 He then changed the subject, something he did remarkably well.
 "You did great.
 From Coach Burns' reaction, I'm guessing you broke your previous record?"

 Nick glanced pointedly at his boss as if he was trying to tell me to be respectful.
 I feigned ignorance and only gave the man a fleeting glance.
 Like hell I'd lick his shoes like the rest of my family seemed to.

-"I don't see your parents here," Romano observed lightly, his sharp voice cutting through my retrieve.
+"I don't see your parents here," Romano observed lightly.

-Unfortunately, I hadto look at the man.
-He stood there, confident and gazing down at me.
-He was tall, but then again, everyone was taller than me.
+Unfortunately, I had to look at the man.
+He stood there confidently as he gazed down at me.
+He was tall, but then again, everyone was taller than I was.
 Though, he was a few inches shorter than my brother, which was the only positive thing about him.
-"No, they're not too big on the track scene," I said dully.
-Turning back to Nick, I looked at him expectantly.
+"No, they're not too big on the track scene."

-"I wouldn't understand why," Romano continued easily, as if this conversation wasn't as awkward as it really was.
+"I don't understand why," Romano continued easily, as if this conversation wasn't as awkward as it really was.
 My brother looked pained and his mouth was tightly shut.
-Apparently he checked out of this conversation long ago.
-"You were great, really."
+Apparently, he checked out of this conversation long ago.
+"You were great.
+Really."